-Opportunities for prospective students and postdocs
+Opportunities for prospective students and postdoctoral researchers

 Postdoctoral researchers